Green-Software-Foundation/green-software-principles/README.md

 - We assume the reader has no experience at all in sustainability
 - We assume the reader has an entry level understanding of computing.
-- This training is generic, for everyone, any field, and sector, any technology.
-This is the 101 training everyone takes, future trainings might be created which are more specific e.g. cloud, but this training doesn't exclude anyone.
-It's for everyone, which means by necessity it has to be higher level and more generic.
+- This is the generic 101 training that everyone takes.
+It is meant for anyone in any field or sector using any computing technology.
+While future trainings might be created to be more specific (e.g. cloud), this training doesn't exclude anyone and is, by necessity, higher level and more generic.

 ## Proposed differences to V1